danieltucker/claude-devs/README.md

 ## How to Engage
 What to provide when invoking this dev.

-## [Approach / Principles]  ← varies by dev
+## [Approach / Methodology]  ← varies by dev
-Domain-specific methodology.
+Domain-specific method or checklist.

 ## Output Format
 How output adapts to different request types.

 ## Constraints
-What this dev will not do (important for keeping roles clean).
+What this dev will not do.

 ## Collaboration
 When and where to route to other devs.